Another national politician issues endorsement in Farmville mayoral race

 Early voting continues

 Eggleston is running against current Farmville town council member Brian Vincent in the Farmville mayoral race.
-They’re competing to replace current mayor David Whittus, who decided not to run for re-election.
+They’re competing to replace current mayor David Whitus, who decided not to run for re-election.

 In Farmville, early voting takes place at the county courthouse.
 That’s located at 111 S. Main Street.
 You can vote Monday through Friday from 8:30 a.m. to 4:30 p.m.
 If you can’t make it out during the week, you can also vote early this Saturday, Nov.
 5 from 8:30 a.m. to 5 p.m.